MoonFlowww/Thot/docs/sub/evaluation/README.md

 When `print_per_class` is `true`, the runner renders a confusion-matrix-style table sorted by label id.
-Use this to spot overconfident or undertrained classes before saving checkpoints with [Save & Load](../saveload/README.md).
+Use this to spot overconfident or undertrained classes before saving checkpoints with [Docs/Save & Load](../saveload/README.md).

 ## Timeseries descriptor